Will close the 09 January 2022

 Opening: 24 June 2021

-Castello di Rivoli Museo d’Arte Contemporanea and CRRI (Castello di Rivoli Research Institute) present ‘A.B.O.
+Castello di Rivoli Museo d’Arte Contemporanea presents ‘A.B.O.
 THEATRON.
-Art or Life’ dedicated to one of the most important contemporary art historians, critics and curators, Achille Bonito Oliva (Caggiano, 1939).
+Art or Life,’ an exhibition dedicated to one of the most important Italian contemporary art historians, critics and curators, Achille Bonito Oliva (Caggiano, 1939).

-Following the exhibition dedicated to Harald Szeemann in 2019, organized in collaboration with the Getty Research Institute of Los Angeles, this exhibition focusing on Achille Bonito Oliva constitutes the second chapter of the comprehensive project that Castello di Rivoli Museo d’Arte Contemporanea and CRRI are dedicating to the most prominent contemporary art curators of the 20th and 21st centuries.
+Following the exhibition dedicated to Harald Szeemann in 2019, organized in collaboration with the Getty Research Institute of Los Angeles, this exhibition, organized by the CRRI (Castello di Rivoli Research Institute), focuses on Achille Bonito Oliva and constitutes the second chapter of an overall project that Castello di Rivoli Museo d’Arte Contemporanea and CRRI are dedicating to the most prominent contemporary art curators of the 20th and 21st centuries.

-Through the presentation of a wide range of almaterials (catalogs, artist books, invitations, leaflets, press kits, display projects and photographs, private correspondence, TV programme recordings, photo and video documentation and a considerable portion of his personal library, from the Bonito Oliva Archive and other institutional and private archives), ‘A.B.O.
-THEATRON.
-Art or Life’ sets out to celebrate the importance of Bonito Oliva.
-This exhibition also celebrates his affirmation of the role of the curator in the field of contemporary art; moreover, this exhibition aims to draw a composite portrait of a proactive intellectual who has worked beyond the boundaries set by academic contexts, redefining the fields of research and the means of investigation of curatorship, in the framework of contemporary art reflection and production, becoming a point of reference in the history of art of the 20th and 21st centuries.
+Furthermore, through the presentation of a wide range of materials (catalogs, artist books, invitations, leaflets, press kits, display projects and photographs, private correspondence, TV program recordings, photo and video documentation and a considerable portion of his personal library), this exhibition celebrates the role of the curator in the field of contemporary art; moreover, this exhibition aims to draw a composite portrait of a proactive intellectual who has worked beyond the boundaries set by academic contexts, redefining fields of research and the means of curatorship, becoming a point of reference in the history of art of the late 20th and 21st centuries.

 Exploring Bonito Oliva’s vast curatorial, theoretical and performative activity, the exhibition ‘A.B.O.
 THEATRON.
-Art or Life’ is structured in three interconnected levels each corresponding to an important aspect of the critic-curator’s multi-faceted activity:
+Art or Life’ is structured around three interconnected levels each corresponding to an important aspect of the critic-curator’s multi-faceted activity:

 Exhibition curating (documentation of major thematic exhibitions, selected by the curator himself).
 The exhibits included in this section are ‘Amore mio’, 1970; ‘Vitalità del negativo’, 1970; ‘Contemporanea’, 1973-74; the Transavanguardia section includes ‘Opere Fatte ad Arte’, 1979; ‘Le Stanze’, 1979; ‘Aperto ’80’, 1980 and ‘Avanguardia Transavanguardia’, 1982; as well as ‘Ubi Fluxus ibi motus’, 1990; ‘Cardinal Points of Art – XLV International Art Exhibition’, Venice Biennale, 1993; ‘Minimalia’, 1997; ‘Le Tribù dell’Arte’, 2001.